jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

   everything up again, manually, from scratch.
 We had to come up with an unobtrusive transition plan.

-As you can probably tell from the preface, though, the project was as stressing as it was cool.
+As you can probably tell from the preface, though, the project was as stressful as it was cool.
 Each step of the way encountered unexpected roadblocks, and was cause for many a flamewar.